Bootstrap

 The pg_basebackup method takes a snapshot of the source instance in the form of a PostgreSQL base backup.
 All transactions written from the start of the backup to the correct termination of the backup will be streamed to the target instance using a second connection (see the --wal-method=stream option for pg_basebackup).

 Once the backup is completed, the new instance will be started on a new timeline and diverge from the source.
-For this reason, it is advised to stop all write operations to the source database before migrating to the target database in Kubernetes.
+For this reason, it is advised to stop all write operations to the source database before migrating to the target database.

 Important